 These simple, Blueberry Cassava Flour Muffins are perfect for a grain free, dairy free breakfast or snack.
-They're packed with fresh blueberries, sweetened with maple syrup and made with cassava flour.
+They're made with cassava flour, packed with fresh blueberries, sweetened with maple syrup and absolutely delicious!

 I love all berries, but prefer blueberries in baked goods over any other.
 I also have a soft spot for muffins.
 As, I'd choose a fluffy, sweet paleo muffin over any other baked good.
 So, of course the idea for these healthy blueberry cassava muffins came to mind.